The 7 Best Free Fan-Made Super Mario Games to Play

-And now for something a little different: a small clone of the popular Plants vs. Zombies with a Mario theme.
+And now for something a little different: a clone of the popular Plants vs. Zombies with a Mario theme.
 In this game, you place Toad cannons on a field and fend off encroaching Koopas.
-And it’s pretty dang fun.
+And it’s pretty damn fun.

 The only downside to Toads vs. Koopas is that it only has a single level.
 It’s hard and it’s fun, but don’t expect to spend more than an hour or two with this one.

 In this game, you enter the Mario Land Theme Park where you can play dozens of fun mini games and earn all kinds of achievements and prizes.
 Think of it like Mario Party for one person: lots of little challenges that will test your skills.

 Within the Park, you’ll be able to play arcade games, card games, jumping games, luck games, and so much more.
 You start off with 10 coins.
 Each game has an entry cost and a potential reward.
 Your goal is to amass as many coins as you can.